Koreans in Japan: Newcomers

 Starting in 1980, South Korea allowed its students to study abroad freely; starting in 1987, people older than forty-four were allowed to travel abroad.
 One year after the 1988 Seoul Olympics, traveling abroad was further liberalized.
 When Expo 2005 was held, the Japanese government had a visa waiver program with South Korea for a limited period under the condition that the visitor's purpose was sightseeing or business, and later extended it permanently.
-Korean enclaves tend to exclude newcomers from existing Korean organizations, especially Mindan, so newcomers have created a new one called the Federation of Korean Associations in Japan.
+Korean enclaves tend to exclude newcomers from existing Korean organizations, especially Mindan, so newcomers have created a new one called The Federation of Korean Associations, Japan.

 In recent years, there has been a noticeable shift in the perception of Zainichi Koreans in Japan, largely influenced by the growing popularity of Korean culture, known as the "Korean Wave", or Hallyu.
 This cultural phenomenon, encompassing Korean music, television dramas, films, and cuisine, has gained widespread attention not only in Japan but also globally.
 As a result, there has been an increased appreciation for Korean culture among the Japanese population, leading to greater interest in Zainichi Koreans and their heritage.

 The Korean Wave has played a significant role in bridging cultural gaps and fostering greater acceptance of Zainichi Koreans in Japanese society.
-K-pop music groups, such as BTS, Twice and BLACKPINK, have garnered massive followings in Japan, garnering interest in Korean entertainment.
+K-pop music groups, such as EXO, Twice and BLACKPINK, have garnered massive followings in Japan, garnering interest in Korean entertainment.
 Similarly, Korean dramas and films have found a dedicated audience in Japan, contributing to the normalization of Korean culture within mainstream Japanese media.

 Furthermore, economic opportunities have also contributed to a recent influx of Korean newcomers to Japan.
 Despite historical tensions between the two countries, Japan remains an attractive destination for many South Koreans seeking employment and business prospects.
 The close geographical proximity and strong economic ties between Japan and South Korea have facilitated increased migration and investment between the two nations.

 Japan's aging population and labor shortages in certain industries have created demand for foreign workers, including Koreans.
 Many Korean nationals have sought employment opportunities in sectors such as manufacturing, technology, healthcare, and hospitality, contributing to Japan's workforce and economy.